 ES&S is one of two interdisciplinary courses offered in the Diploma Programme, Literature and Performance is the other interdisciplinary course.
-Because it is an interdisciplinary course, students can study this course and have it count as either a group 3 course or a group 4 course or as both a group 3 and group 4 course.
-This leaves students the opportunity to study (an) additional subject(s) from any group of the hexagon including (an) additional subject(s) from groups 3 or 4.
+Because it is an interdisciplinary course, students can study this course and have it count as either an individuals and societies or a science course, or both.
+This gives students the opportunity to study (an) additional subject(s) from any group.

 Students will be able to study this course successfully with no specific previous knowledge of science or geography.
 However, as the course aims to foster an international perspective, awareness of local and global environmental concerns and an understanding of the scientific methods, a course that shares these aims would be good preparation.

-During the course, students will study seven different topics.
-The most important aspect of the ES&S course is hands-on work in the laboratory and/or out in the field.
+During the course, students will study eight different topics.
+An important aspect of the ES&S course is hands-on work in the laboratory and/or out in the field.